OguzPastirmaci/sc19/README.md

 ## 2. Running a Tensorflow job
 In this step, we will run a simple MNIST classifier which displays summaries as a Tensorflow job.
 The job will run on a single node, so it is not distributed.

-Here's the yaml we will be running:
+Here's the configuration we will be running:

 ```yaml
 apiVersion: kubeflow.org/v1